carpentries-incubator/gap-lesson/_episodes/05-small-groups.md

 > terminate GAP session completely).
 {: .callout}

-This is again the situation where theoretical knowledge helps much more than brute-force approach.
-If the group is a _p_-group, then the order of each conjugacy class of a non-identity element of a group is divisible by _p_, therefore, the average order of a group element can not be an integer.
+This is again a situation where theoretical knowledge helps much more than brute-force approach.
+If the group is a _p_-group, then the order of each conjugacy class of a non-identity element of the group is divisible by _p_;
+therefore, the average order of a group element may not be an integer.
 Therefore, _p_-groups could be excluded from calculation.
 So, the new version of the code is

 ~~~